mhbarros/redismon/README.md

 A graphical user interface to manage Redis database

 ### Features
-* See and searhc for keys and its values
+* See and search for keys and its values
 * Remove keys
 * Add new keys